 This is a multimedia course that combines video, audio and print to teach French language and culture.
 It immerses the student in current, living French in everyday situations, spoken by natives.
-Its focus is on communication and proficiency.
-This class may apply toward the Humanities General Education requirement, or may apply toward a foreign language requirement for a bachelor of arts, but may NOT apply toward both.
+If some some some spoken by natives apply toward the Humanities General Education requirement, or may apply toward a foreign language requirement for a bachelor of arts, but may NOT apply toward both.
 Not offered at the Neosho campus.

-SPAN 101 Beginning Spanish (3-0) 3 Credits
+SPAN 101 F,S Beginning Spanish (3-0) 3 Credits

 This is a multimedia course that combines video, audio, interactive software, and print to teach Spanish language and culture.
-It immerses the student in current, living Spanish in everyday spoken by natives.
+It immerses the student in current, living Spanish in everyday situations, spoken by natives.
 Its focus is on communication proficiency.
 This class may apply toward the Humanities General Education requirement, or may apply toward a foreign language requirement for a bachelor of arts, but may NOT apply toward both.